jjavierk/STM32F103_bmp180_example/README.md

 # STM32F103_bmp180_example
 Example interfacing the STM32F103Cxxx with a BMP180 to measure temperature and Pressure.

-This is an example to read data from the BMP180 using the I2C1 of the STM32F103.
+This is an example (based on the System Workbench for STM32) to read data from the BMP180 using the I2C1 of the STM32F103.
 To modify the pinout required, please refer to the file bmp180.h